bhk/rio/concepts.md

 continuation lines.

-## CTE of Constructors
+## Early Evaluation of Constructors

-An implication of [compile-time evaluation](#compile-time-evaluation) that is fairly straightforward but still worth calling attention to is that we can rely on constructors to be executed at compile-time when they are invoked on literals.
+An implication of [early evaluation](#early-evaluation) that is fairly straightforward but still worth calling attention to is that we can rely on constructors to be evaluated early when they are invoked on literals.

 This reduces the pressure to complicate the language with grammar for literals of various types.
 For example, regular expressions can be